jatin192/Coin-Flip/README.md

 you have select Injected Web3 in ENVIRONMENT in Remix

-i am using Rinkeby testnet Coordinator Parameters i you want any  other testnet you can simply change parameter from this Link:{https://docs.chain.link/docs/vrf-contracts/}
+i am using Rinkeby testnet Coordinator Parameters if you want to use use any other testnet you can simply change parameter from this Link:{https://docs.chain.link/docs/vrf-contracts/}